Ultimate Harrisburg Real Estate Investing Guide for 2026

 Housing

-As for the rental housing market, Harrisburg has a median gross rent of .
-The entire state’s median is , and the median gross rent throughout the United States is .
+Viewing the rental housing market, Harrisburg has a median gross rent of .
+Median gross rent throughout the state is , with a nationwide gross median of .

-The combined occupied percentage for single-family units and apartments in Harrisburg is , at the same time the vacancy rate for these units is .
+The total occupancy percentage for houses and apartments in Harrisburg is , while the unoccupied percentage for these properties is .

 Housing Quick Stats